illario7/illario7/README.md

 My next target is to make these card work with pci-e version 3.0.
-I have understanding where to find variables such pcilinkSpeed=1000 by disassembling code in Windows kernel debug mmode.
+I have understanding where to find variables such pcilinkSpeed=1000 by disassembling code in Windows kernel debug mode.